anuraggupta/samples/README.md

 sample-continuation
 -------------------

-This is a simple demonstration of the Apache CXF Continuation API.
-See: http://www.clempinch.com/cxf-and-the-continuation-api/
+This is a simple demonstration of the Apache CXF Continuations API.
+See: http://www.clempinch.com/async-rest-cxf-and-the-continuations-api/

 The project should be built with Maven: